urbanpatrol/a-handy-readme-generator/README.md

 >- Questions

 ## Usage
-- This tool will allow the user to create a README.md file by first, opening a new terminal in VS Code and typing node index.js
+This tool will allow the user to create a README.md file by first, downloading the repo files to their local machine and then open them in visual studio with a new terminal window.
+- Type in 'node index.js' to initiate the document process.

 Users will be prompted for the following:
 - Github username